ejp-rd-vp/vp-api-specs/docs/CATALOGS.md

 ## Version 4.0

-A problem with the version 1.0 is that both the filters and the schema of the results don't have a proper semantic support, meaning that the filters and the properties are associated to a term from an ontology or a controlled vocabulary.
+A problem with the version 1.0 is that both the filters and the schema of the results don't have a proper semantic support, meaning that they are not associated to a term from an ontology or a controlled vocabulary.
-To overcome this problem this version was designed This version provides the same filters but uses terms from ontologies.
+To overcome this problem a new version was designed.
+This version provides the same filters but uses terms from ontologies.
 The schema of the response uses JSON-LD and is compliant with the model of the [Resource Metadata Schema](https://github.com/ejp-rd-vp/resource-metadata-schema), adding semantic support to the returned resouces